 Putting Lyme Disease Testing Together

 Late-stage Lyme disease can be difficult to diagnose.
 The CDC criterion was established for surveillance purposes only, so should not be used for diagnostic purposes.
-Lyme disease tests at national reference laboratories have poor sensitivity and specificity, so laboratories that specialize in Lyme disease testing should be used.
+Lyme disease tests at national reference laboratories have poor sensitivity and specificity and laboratories that specialize in Lyme disease testing provide a more accurate result.
 No one testing methodology is perfect, so results need to be taken into consideration with symptoms.
-Many times other diagnoses have been ruled out, or patients have additional symptoms than explained by an incorrect diagnosis.

-Combining Igenex’s Lyme and TBRF IgM / IgG Immunoblots, with a sensitive EliSPot test such as one offered by Igenex or Armin Labs, provides a comprehensive, objective assessment to aid in determining if Lyme disease is an underlying cause of someone’s symptoms.
-A complete co-infection panel including bartonella, babesia duncani and microti, erlcihia, anaplasma, rickettsia, mycoplasma, brucella and other bacteria should also be included for a complete diagnostic work-up of tickborne infections.
+Combining Igenex’s Lyme and TBRF IgM / IgG Immunoblots, with a sensitive EliSPot test provides a comprehensive, objective assessment to aid in determining if Lyme disease is an underlying cause of someone’s symptoms.
+A complete co-infection panel including Bartonella, Babesia duncani and microti, Ehrlichia, Anaplasma, Rickettsia, Mycoplasma, Brucella, and other bacteria should also be included for a complete diagnostic workup of tickborne infections.